asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Patch-Contribution-Process/New-Feature-Guidelines.md

 All new features should have automated tests.
 New features that are proposed for an existing release branch **must** have accompanying tests.

-!!! tip Help is Available!
+/// tip | Help is Available!
 The Asterisk project has spent a significant amount of time investing in both the Asterisk Unit Test framework and the Asterisk Test Suite.
 Developers are more than happy to help you with these frameworks in #asterisk-dev or on the asterisk-dev mailing list - don't be afraid to ask for help!

-[//]: # (end-tip)
+///

 ### Test Plans